-- By 2020, it is estimated that global ecommerce sales will reach $4.058 trillion, which makes ecommerce a growing and profitable industry to be in.
+- It is estimated that, by 2020, global ecommerce sales will reach $4.058 trillion, which makes ecommerce a growing and profitable industry to be in.

-- By 2019, the US expects to have 224 million online shoppers, making the US a large audience base to market your online store to.
+- The US expects, by 2019, to have 224 million online shoppers, making the US a large audience base to market your online store to.

-- By 2019, the US is estimated to have 162.8 million mobile shoppers.
-As a result, store owners need to ensure that their websites and ads are mobile-optimized to reach their target audience.
+- The US is estimated to have 162.8 million mobile shoppers in 2019.
+As a result, store owners must ensure that their websites and ads are mobile-optimized to reach their target audience.
 According to Business Insider, men (22%) are also considered more likely to buy a product via a mobile device than women (18%).

 - Women tend to shop online more frequently than men.
 For every $10 spent online, women are spending $6 while men spend $4.